-Nielsen Norman Group studied 6 participants in China to test whether their earlier findings on generative AI search behavior, drawn from North American English speakers, hold across different markets.
-They do.
-Prompting patterns, trust signals for AI outputs, and the influence of AI literacy on user experience all replicated consistently.
+Nielsen Norman Group studied 6 participants in China to test whether their earlier findings on generative AI and information-seeking behavior, drawn from North American English speakers, cross cultural and platform boundaries.
+The short answer: yes, with critical differences in the infrastructure underneath.

 [READ ORIGINAL →]